jessicascarborough/432-2021/classes/class01/README.md

 If you haven't taken the survey already, please [do so today](http://bit.ly/432-2021-welcome-survey).

 1. How is Dr. Love feeling?
     - I am fine, in the 2021 sense that I am essentially healthy and my family is, as well, and those of us who were employed last February still are.
 On the other hand, I am anxious most of the time, and certainly not functioning at full capacity.
-I hope you'll be patient with me.
+I ask for your patience.
     - With regard to the upcoming semester, I am hopeful that we can deliver an effective course, and that we can connect with each of you in a helpful, supportive way.
 I am very grateful for our teaching assistants, who do a lot to keep me moving forward and I am extremely grateful.
 Please let us know if we can help you along the way.
 2. Has Dr. Love been vaccinated against COVID-19?
     - Not yet.
 Nor has my mother, or anyone else in my family.
 I look forward to that miraculous occurrence.